Prospective Students Welcome to the Nursing Department

 Our philosophy and mission support the concept of holistic nursing care and the core values of community, building community capacity, critical thinking, and lifelong learning.
 Our student learning outcomes enable graduates to practice professional nursing and to facilitate and promote the health of individuals, families, and communities.
 Nursing is client based and requires a broad and holistic view of health; it is collaborative in nature and requires independent critical thought, a broad theory and liberal arts base, and a scholarly approach to problem solving.

 The Department of Nursing is committed to providing a challenging nursing education to students at both the undergraduate and graduate level.
 The Bachelor of Science in Nursing Program graduate is prepared to sit for the National Council of State Boards of Nursing licensing examination, to initiate professional nursing care in a variety of health care environments and to pursue graduate education.
-The Master of Science in Nursing Program graduate is prepared to assume the Advanced Practice Registered Nurse (APRN) role as a clinical nurse specialist in community health nursing health promotion and wellness, to sit for the American Nurses Credentialing Center certification exam, and to achieve licensure as an APRN in the state of Delaware.
-The Post Master Certificate in Nursing Education graduate is prepared to assume the role of a nurse educator in a higher education setting and to sit for the National League for Nursing Certification Exam for Nurse Educators.
+The Master of Science in Nursing Program graduate is prepared to assume the Advanced Practice Registered Nurse (APRN) role as a Clinical Nurse Specialist with a population focus in adult gerontology.
+Graduates are eligible to sit for the Adult-Gerontology Clinical Nurse Specialist national board certification examination.

 The Department of Nursing lives its mission not only in educating professional nurses, but through service to the community.
 Students and faculty alike are involved in providing health screening, health education, and illness prevention services through community partnerships.
 An example is our ability to offer health promotion events and screening to the elderly population at Luther Towers and Queen’s Manor residential living centers.